KyleSchullerDEV/Master_Orchestrator_Agent/OOMA.md

 # OOMA (Omnipotent Omniscient Master Agent)

+**A Revolutionary LLM Framework to Push the Boundaries of Conversational Agents**

+Features:
+- Dynamic Behavior: _Manipulate the behavior of OOMA through user-defined directives._
+- Persistent Memory: _Save and retrieve important information through CRUD operations._
+- Agent Orchestration: _Define and manage sub-agents for specialized tasks._
+- Flexible: _Highly customizable to fit your specific use-cases._

 ## "What would you like ChatGPT to know about you to provide better responses?":

 ````markdown